Amblydia/Pocketmine-School-Old/docs/htmap/main.md

 ---
 ___

 In [plugin.yml](plugin.yml.md#main) we added a path `main`.
-Now depending on the path we added for this tutorial, we will first create a folder called `YourPluginName`, in this folder we will create another folder called `YourName` and in this folder we will create a file called `Main` with the extension `.php` and it will look like this `Main.php`.
+Now depending on the path we added for this tutorial, we will first create a folder called `YourPluginName` in the src folder and in this folder we will create another folder called `YourName` and in this folder we will create a file called `Main` with the extension `.php`

 Now lets start adding some code to `Main.php`.